Johnson & Johnson (JNJ) Shares Down Despite Recent Market Volatility

-Johnson & Johnson (NYSE: JNJ)’s stock price has decreased by -1.12 compared to its previous closing price of 157.73.
-Nevertheless, the company has seen a -1.43% plunge in its stock price over the last five trading sessions.
+Johnson & Johnson (NYSE: JNJ)’s stock price has decreased by -0.45 compared to its previous closing price of 153.26.
+Despite this, the company has seen a loss of -3.30% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/13/23 that Opioid Settlement Money Is Coming.
+Two Ohio Counties Differ on How to Spend It.

 Is It Worth Investing in Johnson & Johnson (NYSE: JNJ) Right Now?

-The price-to-earnings ratio for Johnson & Johnson (NYSE: JNJ) is 23.15x, which is above its average ratio.
-Moreover, the 36-month beta value for JNJ is 0.53.
-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 0 as “sell.”
+Johnson & Johnson (NYSE: JNJ) has a higher price-to-earnings ratio of 22.65x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.53.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 2 as “overweight,” 11 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?